bauripalash/article-archive/tech/2018-08-07-Start-Photography-With-Android.md

 ### Pixlr

-I tried Pixlr few months ago and some of my friends who used this , recommend me to include it.
+I tried Pixlr a few months ago and some of my friends who used this, recommend me to include it.

 Pixlr is developed by AutoDesk.
 It has one of the best one-touch enhance tools.